PopGenClustering/AlignmentCost/README.md

    * and ```alignment_cost(a,b)``` which implements Eq.
 12.
  * *main.py* contains the major code we use to analyze the datasets and produce the plots in Fig. 5 and 6.
 It also serves as the main body of the Python package.

-The **scripts** folder contains the parameter files used for the examples (more details in the next section), as well as a sample bash script with the command line argument.
+The **scripts** folder contains
+ * the parameter files used for the examples (more details in the next section)
+ * a sample bash script with the command line argument
+ * *compute_cost_demo.py* which demonstrates how to use the functions in this package to estimate Dirichlet parameters and compute the alignment cost given membership coefficient matrix.

 The **output** folder will be automatically generated if run the provided examples.
 Figures will be output to this folder.